Holomorphic Deformations of Balanced Calabi-Yau $\partial\bar\partial$-Manifolds: Introduction

 On the other hand, all {\it class} ${\cal C}$ compact complex manifolds are known to satisfy the {\it $\partial\bar\partial$-lemma} (cf. [DGMS75]) in the following sense\!\!: \\

 {\it for every pure-type $d$-closed form on $X$, the properties of $d$-exactness, $\partial$-exactness, $\bar\partial$-exactness and $\partial\bar\partial$-exactness are equivalent}. \\

-There exist compact complex manifolds satisfying the $\partial\bar\partial$-lemma that are not of {\it class} ${\cal C}$ (see e.g. Observation \ref{Obs:bal-ddbar-nonC}), while the $\partial\bar\partial$-lemma implies the Hodge decomposition and the Hodge symmetry on $X$, i.e. it defines canonical isomorphisms (the latter one by conjugation)\!\!:

-relating the De Rham cohomology groups $H^k_{DR}(X,\, \C)$ ($k=0, 1, \dots , n$) to the Dolbeault cohomology groups $H^{p,\,q}(X,\,\C)$ ($p,q=0, 1, \dots , n$).
+There exist compact complex manifolds satisfying the $\partial\bar\partial$-lemma that are not of {\it class} ${\cal C}$ (see e.g. Observation \ref{Obs:bal-ddbar-nonC}), while the $\partial\bar\partial$-lemma implies the Hodge decomposition and the Hodge symmetry on $X$, i.e. it defines canonical isomorphisms (the latter one by conjugation)\!\!: relating the De Rham cohomology groups $H^k_{DR}(X,\, \C)$ ($k=0, 1, \dots , 2n$) to the Dolbeault cohomology groups $H^{p,\,q}(X,\,\C)$ ($p,q=0, 1, \dots , n$).
 These manifolds, sometimes referred to as {\it cohomologically K\"ahler}, will play a key role in this work and thus deserve a name in their own right.

 \begin{Def} A compact complex manifold $X$ will be said to be a {\bf $\partial\bar\partial$-manifold} if the $\partial\bar\partial$-lemma holds on $X$.

 If, furthermore, the canonical bundle $K_X$ of $X$ is trivial, $X$ will be called a {\bf Calabi-Yau $\partial\bar\partial$-manifold}.